by Jeff Goulden

 Years later, when I started selling my photography through Getty Images and Istockphoto I noticed a sales trend.
 Every January there would be a sudden spike in volume, especially in pictures of marmots.

 Puzzled by all the sales of marmot pictures, I decided to find out how my pictures were being used.
 After a few Google searches I found that People for the Ethical Treatment of Animals (PETA) had used my picture of an Olympic Marmot to represent a groundhog.
 That got me thinking.
 The groundhog must look a lot like a marmot.
 Obviously, it was time for more research.

 Marmots are large furry members of the squirrel family.
 They are about the size of a small dog.
 I see them a lot and photograph them when I'm hiking.
 Marmots typically live in burrows dug from the soil or within rockpiles.
 They hibernate in their burrows through the winter.
 Marmots are highly social animals and may be seen in families.
 To communicate, they whistle loudly, especially when alarmed.

 More pictures of these fascinating animals can be seen in my Marmot Gallery.
+Signed fine art prints from many of my photographs are available for purchase on Fine Art America.
 For special offers and to follow my photographic journey please Join My Email List.